Salem Cricket Foundation Stadium

 Salem Cricket Foundation Stadium is a cricket stadium located in Salem district of Tamil Nadu, India.
 It was established in 2020 by Salem Cricket Foundation with assistance from Salem District Cricket Association and Tamil Nadu Cricket Association.
-It is the biggest cricket ground in the state in respect to play area (90 m).
+It is the biggest cricket ground in the state with respect to playing area (90 m).
 Chennai Super Kings started its Super Kings Academy in this stadium.

 The stadium has five pitches, 12 practice-turf wickets, players pavilion and press box.
 It is also built with a drainage system which refills ground water periodically.
 The seating capacity is 5000 which can be increased to up to 25,000 during big events.

 As of February 2020, construction of stands for audience and parking facilities were planned by the Salem Cricket Foundation and Tamil Nadu Cricket Association.
 The stadium is hosted Ranji Trophy, Tamil Nadu Premier League and All India Buchi Babu International Invitational Tournament and the stadium is expected to host Indian Premier League matches as per the officials soon.